 BRIDGE MUSIC - BRINGING GREAT JAZZ TO EDINBURGH & GLASGOW

-Bridge Music's programme depends on external financial assistance, and funding from the Scottish Arts Council enabled the first two-city Edinburgh/Glasgow weekly series to run in 2010/11.
-In that period, Bridge Music staged a total of 71 jazz events in Edinburgh and Glasgow - a MAJOR contribution to Arts in Scotland, as well as substantial employment and performances for musicians.
+Bridge Music's programme depends on external financial assistance, and funding from the Scottish Arts Council enabled the first Edinburgh/Glasgow weekly series to run in 2010/11, with a total of 71 events in both cities - a major contribution to Arts in Scotland, as well as substantial employment and performance opportunities for musicians.

-Events are staged in both Edinburgh and Glasgow, typically on Wednesdays in Edinburgh, and Thursdays in Glasgow - but check listings for occasional variations to accommodate bands' touring schedules!
-Edinburgh events are presented in the City's quadruple award-winning live music venue The Jazz Bar, and Glasgow events are run in the prestigious Glasgow Art Club.
+Bridge Music events are staged typically on Wednesdays in Edinburgh, and Thursdays in Glasgow - but check the 'Programme' listings which may list occasional variations to accommodate bands' touring schedules.
+Edinburgh events are presented in the City's quintuple award-winning live music venue The Jazz Bar, and Glasgow events are run in the prestigious Glasgow Art Club.

 FREE EMAIL NEWS SERVICE!

 Join our email list and you'll receive news updates and background info on our great jazz gigs.